Chainfire/simple-signer/README.md

 its keys are significantly smaller.
 Which is to the most benefit to you is for you to decide.

-How long will it take for RSA-7680 or Ed25519-384 to be broken to the point that anyone with USD $100K in the bank can do it?
+How long will it take for RSA-3072 or Ed25519 (256) to be broken to the point that anyone with USD $100K in the bank can do it?
 It may be as little as half a decade, or it could be a factor of that.
 Predicting the future is hard.

-If using fingerprint-based verification, SHA256 being broken would also be a possible attack vector.
+SHA256 being broken (as well as Keccak256 for Ethereum) would also be a possible attack vector.

 There's not really a good standardized (and battle-tested) post-quantum